Mail Wednesday 30 May 1956

 In spite of a gap of 24 years since the last Tiger was seen in

 captivity, there is still some hope that this vastly

 so closely paralleling wolves and dogs, will not slip away

 form of kindly captivity.

-Courier Mail Thursday 21
+Thursday 21 March 1957

 are Sad and Lost

-Other Young Englishmen are
+Englishmen are Worried

 The Troubled World of Youth